8.6 Developing entrepreneurial skills through culture

 Regarding the Master’s Degrees, there are courses in anthropology, ethnology, archaeology, information, education and training, social sciences, communication, cultural and landscape heritage, with a significant technological footprint.

-Regards non-formal learning (See 6.4), an important role is that of the National Youth Agency (See 1.7, 2.5).
-The activities of the ANG are part of the actions aimed at encouraging and supporting youth work, promoting the participation of young people in social life through youth creativity, forms of voluntary work and self-employment.
+Regards non-formal learning (See 6.4), an important role is played by the Italian Youth Agency (See1.7- 2.5).
+The activities of the Agency are part of the actions aimed at encouraging and supporting youth work, promoting the participation of young people in social life through youth creativity, forms of voluntary work and self-employment.

 Support young entrepreneurs in the cultural and creative sectors

-For the creation of new businesses, investment programs are funded which involve the creation or introduction of innovative products or services in the following thematic areas: knowledge (development or integration of technologies that create, organize, store, etc. data on the cultural industry ); conservation (development or integration of innovative practices and processes related to the maintenance and recovery of cultural heritage); fruition: (development of innovative methods of use, communication, dissemination, valorisation, including by integrating local resources, cultural heritage, with the integration of digital platforms, hardware and software products); management (development of tools to engineer management of cultural assets and activities).
+Investment programs which involve the creation or introduction of innovative products or services are funded for the creation of new businesses in the following thematic areas: knowledge (development or integration of technologies that create, organize, store, etc. data on the cultural industry ); conservation (development or integration of innovative practices and processes related to the maintenance and recovery of cultural heritage); fruition: (development of innovative methods of use, communication, dissemination, valorisation, including by integrating local resources, cultural heritage, with the integration of digital platforms, hardware and software products); management (development of tools to engineer management of cultural assets and activities).